Informing Our Approach

 Our Approach

-In evolving from web sites to systems (and corroborated with some book learnin’) we developed a foundational architecture to express the workings of organizations per se as data and interface.
-Realized on the powerful shoulders of open-source software, Engaging OS is an enterprise engine to power modular, layered work systems that help run organizations.
-There are others; this is ours.
+In evolving from web sites to systems (and corroborated with some good ol’ book learning) we developed a foundational architecture to express the workings of organizations per se as data and interface.
+These interfaces provide elegant intermediation between people and the items they work on or use.
+Realized on the powerful shoulders of open-source software, Engaging OS is an enterprise engine that powers modular, layered work systems.

 One disadvantage of these incumbent ERP systems is their price tags.
 In his book Enterprise Ontology, Jan Dietz writes: